-Why read this? : We share some of the challenges of working with market researchers.
-Learn why market researchers don’t like the term market researchers.
-And learn the 3 things they do that will drive you crazy.
+Why read this? : We share some of the challenges you face working with market researchers.
+First, we look at why they don’t like being called market researchers.
+Then, we go into some of their most annoying behaviours.
+And lastly, we share what we wish they did more often.
 Read this for ideas on how to work better with market researchers.

-As we write this, we’re also writing the market research and consumer insight content which will appear on this website.
+As we write this, we’re also working on the market research and insight content which will appear on this website.
 So research is very top of mind for us right now.

 Research is the first step towards being a better marketer.

-And important as it is, there’s lots of things about market research and market researchers which will drive you crazy.
-That’s what we cover this week, from the point of view of being the market research client.
-And in particular if you’re not used to working with market researchers. (see our audience for market research article for more on this).
+But, important as it is, it’s not easy.
+There’s many things about market research and market researchers which drive clients crazy. (see our audience for market research article for more on research clients).

 Market researchers for non-marketers

-So in this article, we’re going to have a go at explaining market research and consumer insights to non-marketing people.
-We’ll talk from our experience of how you go about working with market researchers and research agencies.
+So, this article also explains market research and insights from the viewpoint of non-marketing people.
+It’s based on our experience of working with market researchers and research agencies.

-Why is that when you work with them, market researchers very often drive you crazy?
+And that experience is that often when you work with them, market researchers will drive you crazy.